-- Miser Advisor: She once tricks Gintoki into getting less pay for a job—that is, finding her boss.
+- Miser Advisor: In the anime she tricks Gintoki into getting less pay for a job—that is, finding her boss.

-- Nice Hat: Only takes it off when invited at somebody's home.
+- Nice Hat: Wears a large straw hat all the time, only taking it off when invited at somebody's home.
 Its large size also serves to shield her from the sun, being a Yato and all.

-- The Reliable One: To Tatsuma.
+- The Reliable One: To Sakamoto.
 She always backs him up during his dealings and transactions or when they're fighting.